Kilsyth South

 Kilsyth South has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 10 projects likely affecting this region.
-Notable projects include Bayswater North Primary School Redevelopment and Upgrades, Kilsyth Connect Logistics Park, Bayswater Business Precinct Transformation Strategy, and Wendys and Jasbe Petroleum Development.
-The following list details those most relevant.
+Ten projects identified by AreaSearch are expected to impact the area significantly.
+These include the redevelopment and upgrades at Bayswater North Primary School, the Kilsyth Connect Logistics Park project, the Bayswater Business Precinct Transformation Strategy, and the Wendys and Jasbe Petroleum Development.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.